Airlines urge regulators to work together to return 737 MAX to service

 "Aviation cannot function efficiently without this coordinated effort, and restoring public confidence demands it," IATA added, calling also for global alignment on additional training requirements for 737 MAX flight crew.

 Travel firm TUI said on Thursday it did not expect an additional financial impact after the FAA's latest warning on the 737 MAX.
-TUI has already taken a 300 million euro ($341 million) hit to remove the jet from its summer schedules.
+TUI has already taken a 300 million euro (268 million pounds) hit to remove the jet from its summer schedules.

 (Reporting by Tim Hepher, Alistair Smout, Josephine Mason and Medha Singh; Editing by Mark Potter and Edmund Blair)